wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

 When this command completes successfully, an SDS type with the same name will have been created on the server.
 Any number of containers can be created from the type, as long as they use a timestamp as an index and a 32 bit floating point value.
 Type creation only needs to be done the first time you send using a custom application, but it does not cause an error if you resend the same definition at a later time.

-## Create an OMF Container
+## Create an OMF container

 The next step in writing OMF data is to create a container.
-As with an OMF Type, this only needs to be done once before sending data events, and resending the same definition repeatedly does not cause an error.
+As with an OMF type, this only needs to be done once before sending data events, and resending the same definition repeatedly does not cause an error.

 1. Create an OMF JSON file as follows: